dani-77/dani-77.github.io/index.md

 ## NEW:

-Later I added a new iso with DWM as window manager; this one is targeted at power users because it isn't as familiar to use as Fluxbox or Openbox.
-Even though it is very straightforward to use, the new comers might feel some animosity using it.
+Later I added a new iso with DWM and Sway (wayland) as window managers; these are targeted at power users because they aren't as familiar to use as Fluxbox or Openbox.
+Even though they are very straightforward to use, the new comers might feel some animosity using them for the first time.

 # CRUX ports